Clinical Trial Finds Diet Works for Depression

 Real Hope for the Real World

-I love this study, because it proves that the human brain cares deeply about what we eat.
-Don’t get me wrong—I prescribe medications every day and I have seen them work wonders.
-But clearly the most powerful way to fundamentally change your brain chemistry is through food, because that’s where the brain chemicals come from in the first place!
-I believe a healthy diet can in many cases reduce or eliminate the need for prescription medications.
+This study is important, because it supports the common-sense notion that the human brain cares deeply about what we eat.
+Don’t get me wrong—I prescribe medications every day and I have seen them bring much-needed relief to many people.
+But clearly the most powerful way to fundamentally change your brain chemistry is through food, because that’s where the brain chemicals come from in the first place.

 With the exception of crisis situations and special barriers to dietary change, why not start by improving the quality of your diet?
 What do you have to lose?
 Healthy diets have no co-pays, no side effects, and are good for the whole body, not just the brain.
 I realize that lifestyle changes aren't easy, and they are particularly difficult if you are depressed.
 For those of my patients who are so depressed that they can't manage trying to change their diet, I recommend starting with medication, therapy, and other interventions first until they start feeling better, and then begin working on their nutrition goals.